bopoh13/ctc-leaflet1/examples/geojson/index.md

 ---
 layout: tutorial_v2
-title: Using GeoJSON with Leaflet
+title: Using JSON with Leaflet
 ---

 <h3>Using GeoJSON with Leaflet</h3>